nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Suppliers are required to refer to the specifications provided in version 3.2 of the EPUB standard.
 See [https://www.w3.org/publishing/epub32/epub-spec.html](https://www.w3.org/publishing/epub32/epub-spec.html).

-#### Accessible Publishing Knowledge Base

-In addition to following the recommended version of the EPUB standard, suppliers are required to follow the recommendations in the Accessible Publishing Knowledge Base that is maintained by the Daisy Consortium: [https://kb.daisy.org/publishing/docs/](https://kb.daisy.org/publishing/docs/).

-The recommendations in the Knowledge Base may differ from the specification.
-As long as no conflicts occur during validation, the recommendations in the Knowledge Base are to be followed.

 ### Container

 The EPUB container file must be given the production number provided with the order and correspond with the identifier stored in the `dc:identifier` element located in the Package metadata.